PortSwigger/multi-totp-authenticator/README.md

 ## Troubleshooting

 ### The placeholder wasn't replaced with a TOTP
-Check which mode you have enabled.
-Remember, if you switched modes, it will not take effect until the extension is reloaded!
-- If you are using ["Session handling rules only" mode](#mode-session-handling-rules-only), make sure that your session handling rule is enabled, has the correct scope, and that it includes the "Insert TOTP into request" action.
-- If you are using ["Monitor all requests" mode](#mode-monitor-all-requests), make sure that you enable the relevant [Replace in X](#replace-in-target) setting.

-For performance, the extension will match and replace all occurrences of the first TOTP that has a match in the request.
-It will not continue to search for matches from other TOTPs.
+[Check your scope](#setting-your-scope)!
+Make sure the tool that you are using is selected.
+If you are using a session handling rule, try using the session handling tracer.

 ### My placeholder gets replaced with the TOTP code in Repeater
 This is how Burp handles session handling rules.
-See the note in ["Session handling rules only" mode](#mode-session-handling-rules-only).
+If you don't want this to happen, consider not using a session rule and [configuring your scope through the extension](#setting-your-scope) instead.

 ## Settings
 You can find options for this extension in Burp's application settings under the "Extensions" tab.